 Pond Cove Trail: Roque Bluffs State Park

 While the facilities at Roque Bluffs State Park are officially closed during the winter, visitors are still allowed to wander into the park on foot.
 Those that do will want to take the Pond Cove Trail, which is just two miles in length but offers fantastic views of Pond Cove from an overlook at Rose Ledge.
-More adventurous souls looking for a bit longer walk can add the Mihill Trail loop to their agenda as well, extending their winter hike by another 2 miles.
-That route takes visitors past the Great Cove as well, which is also well worth a look.
+More adventurous souls looking for a bit longer walk can add the Mihill Trail loop to their agenda, which extends their winter hike by another 2 miles.
+That route takes visitors past the Great Cove as well, which is worth the extra effort too.

 04 of 05

 Great Pond Mountain: Orland